Merinorus/paperless-ngx/docs/administration.md

 If `--passphrase` is provided, it will be used to encrypt certain fields in the export.
 This value must be provided to import.
 If this value is lost, the export cannot be imported.

+If `--max-filename-length` is provided, the document exporter will crop the file names that exceed the given limit.
+In this case, the file format may not be respected.

 !!! warning
 If exporting with the file name format, there may be errors due to your operating system's maximum path lengths.
-Try adjusting the export target or consider not using the filename format.
+Try adjusting the export target, or consider not using the filename format.
+In such cases, you should also set a limit with `--max-filename-length`.

 ### Document importer {#importer}